-If, like most of us, you’ve experienced the turbulence that accompanies a disorganised move, you’ll know that a little planning goes a long way.
-Whether you’re moving house in the next few days or in the next few months, we’ve compiled some useful tips below to help make the experience as smooth as possible.
+If you’ve experienced the turbulence that accompanies a disorganised move like most of us, you’ll know that a bit of planning goes a long way.
+So whether you’re moving house in the next few days or months, we’ve compiled some helpful tips below to help make the experience as smooth as possible.

 1. Decide what needs to stay, and what needs to go

-This is both the most logical and most challenging task as we tend to keep items for “just in case” situations.
+This is the most logical and most challenging task as we tend to keep items for “just in case” situations.
 So how can you decide what gets the cut, particularly if you’re pressed for time?

-If that table or bed frame has been sitting in the garage for years waiting to be fixed, chances are it’s better to cut them loose now then go to the trouble of taking them with you.
-If you haven’t worn items of clothing or looked at ornaments in the past year and have barely noticed, then they need to go.
+If that table or bed frame has been sitting in the garage for years waiting to be fixed, chances are it’s better to cut them loose now than go to the trouble of taking them with you.
+If you haven’t worn specific clothing or used home décor in the past year and have barely noticed, they need to go.
 It will reduce the volume of items you need to move and, accordingly, the cost.
-Many possessions can be given to thrift stores, family members, friends or charitable organisations, so don’t feel too sad about parting with them.
+Many possessions can be sold online, given to thrift stores, family members, friends or charitable organisations, so don’t feel too sad about parting with them.
 These items will bring value to someone else.

-For clothes, one technique we’ve found works really well is turning all your hangers one way and only turning them back the other way if you use that item of clothing.
-If you do this over a year you will know exactly which clothes you aren’t wearing anymore.
-If you’re really torn about particular items, but they won’t fit in your new place, consider short-term storage facilities where your possessions can be safely stored on a monthly basis.
-There are new innovative options out there that offer great flexibility on pretty much every feature of storage.
-Have a look here to see what we’re talking about.
+If you have time before moving, one technique we’ve found works well for clothes is turning all your hangers one way and only turning them back the other way if you use that item.
+If you do this for some time, you will know exactly which clothes you aren’t wearing anymore.
+If you’re torn about particular things that won’t fit in your new place, consider short-term storage facilities where your possessions can be safely stored and decide after the move.

-Even if your new place is only a few streets away, you’re going to need to source yourself some packing boxes.
+Even if your new place is only a few streets away, you’ll need to source yourself some packing boxes.
 You never realise the sheer amount of stuff you own until you have to move it all.
-If you don’t have already have some boxes, a nearby supermarket, or a friend that can grab some for you.
+If you don’t already have some boxes, a nearby supermarket or a friend can grab some for you.
 Removalists like Palmers Relocations also offer packing and wrapping materials that meet industry standards and are designed for specific items – like books, artwork, bikes, TV and more to ensure the safety of your personal effects and are environmentally sustainable.
 If you choose a relocation company for your move, they can deliver packing materials directly to your door, and you can take care of the rest or allow the removalists to do the packing for you.
 Removalists move thousands of families every year and have developed standards and procedures to make the process smooth and efficient.
 If you decide to pack your personal effects yourself, organise your box by room (or by category, if you’re moving into a share house), and clearly label the contents on the side of the box.
-To save on bubble wrap and make the best use of your space, wrap fragile items in clothes and socks.
+It will make the organisation of the packages easier in your new place.

 3. Organise Moving Day

 Extra pairs of hands are a necessity when it comes to D-Day.
 With packing at one end and unpacking at the other, the work is made much easier (and much more fun) with friends helping out.
 And the lunch after moving always tastes different.
 However, sometimes circumstances can change, and a friend has to cancel or change the day; therefore, get in touch a week before to confirm the plans and, if necessary, prepare a plan B.

 Short on time, or have too many heavy objects to move?
-Sometimes friends aren’t enough and it can pay to book yourself some reputable movers who can save you time, energy, and give you peace of mind in moving delicate objects safely.
-If you own a piano, it’s best to employ the services of specialist piano removalists, to ensure that it stays in great condition when being moved from point A to point B.
+Sometimes friends aren’t enough, and it can pay to book yourself some trustworthy movers who can save you time and energy and give you peace of mind in moving your household effects safely.
+For example, if you own a piano, it’s best to employ the services of specialist piano removalists to ensure that it stays in excellent condition when being moved from point A to point B.